gchq/stroom-docs/content/en/docs/HOWTOs/ReferenceFeeds/CreateSimpleReferenceFeed/index.md

 {{< screenshot "HOWTOs/v6/UI-CreateReferenceFeed-54.png" >}}xslt Translation - null translation{{< /screenshot >}}

-Also note that if we move to the {{< pipe-elm "schemaFilter" >}} element on the pipeline structure, we no longer have an "Invalid Schema Location" error.
+Also note that if we move to the {{< pipe-elm "SchemaFilter" >}} element on the pipeline structure, we no longer have an "Invalid Schema Location" error.

 We next extend the translation to actually generate reference data.
 The translation will now look like